DecisionsDev/odm-rpa-decisionbot-tutorial/README.md

 * Save your logic

-## Invoking the MetaBot from an RPA task.
+## Invoke the Decision Bot from an RPA task.

 From your Main task, you first need to open the browser to the correct URL: drag and drop the *Web Recorder / Open Browser* command in your task, and enter the Decision Form URL.